Skip to main contentSkip to navigation

 WD Purple Pro Helium Drives

 Physical recovery on a Helium Purple Pro requires specialized atmospheric handling during the head swap process.
-If a Helium drive is opened in standard atmospheric conditions, the heavier nitrogen and oxygen molecules create turbulence between the platters, causing immediate head crash upon power-up.
+The read/write heads on a Helium drive are engineered to float on an air bearing surface tuned for helium's low gas density (roughly one-seventh that of atmospheric air).
+If a Helium drive is opened and powered up in standard atmospheric conditions, the higher density of nitrogen and oxygen sharply increases the aerodynamic lift on the slider, breaking the calibrated fly-height equilibrium and causing the heads to pitch and crash into the platter surface.
 Our lab performs Helium drive work using controlled-atmosphere techniques on our 0.02 µm ULPA-filtered clean bench.

 If your NVR uses WD Purple Pro drives in a multi-drive configuration, do not attempt to rebuild a degraded RAID or spanned volume.
 The parity recalculation process will overwrite original video data blocks on the surviving drives.
 Remove all drives from the NVR enclosure, label their slot positions, and send the complete set for RAID recovery.